Sonia Rykiel Catwalk Fashion Show Paris FW2010

 Catwalktrends ss2010: Headbands

-January 12, 2010 by tess
+January 12, 2010 by

-Filed under Fashion, Milan, New York, Paris, accessories, beauty, womenswear
+Filed under accessories, beauty, Fashion, Milan, New York, Paris, womenswear

 Although many designers gave their models a natural look and let their hair hang loose, some of them experimented with the model’s hairdo’s.
 We saw braids, we saw curls and we saw headbands!